-Yields trended higher in tandem with US treasury movement in the quarter.
-Undoubtedly, the performance of the local bond market has been subpar since the start of the year; especially given the volatility in US Treasury yields, as well as the lack of support from EPF due to its ongoing commitment to the i-Sinar and i-Lestari programme.
-However, we were seeing some demand returning in March, as more investors - including insurance players and asset managers - are seen nibbling into the market given the more attractive yield levels.
+The performance of the local bond market has been subpar since the start of the year; especially given the volatility in US Treasury yields, as well as the lack of support from EPF due to its ongoing commitment to the i-Sinar and i-Lestari programme.
+However, demand was seen returning in March, as more investors - including insurance players and asset managers - are seen nibbling into the market given the more attractive yield levels.